Spotify, the Luxembourg-based music streaming giant with roots in Sweden, recently announced that it will restrict its free playback service.

 Spotify was launched for public access on October of 2008 and is now operating out of its offices in Stockholm, London and Luxembourg.
 It’s obvious that the young company is trying to persuade more users to become paying customers.
-Time will tell wether the new restrictions increase Spotify’s conversion rate or lower the attractiveness to new users.
+Time will tell whether the new restrictions increase Spotify’s conversion rate or lower its attractiveness to new users.